This is a case study of a European client who wished to purchase an active Airbnb property in Tulum, Mexico.

 Keep in mind that if the buyer is foreign individual, incorporation is not needed – you will need bank trust services instead.

-6) Converting EUR to MXN (3 days)
+6) Converting EUR to MXN

 We encountered another challenge when we had to convert Euros into Mexican pesos to finalize the deal.
 This proved to be a difficult task because the local EU banks did not offer a conversion service.